NEWS

 - National Cardiovascular Research Center, Molecular Pathology Department

-- Fujita Medical University, Department of Respiratory Surgery
+- Tohoku Medical and Pharmaceutical University, Department of Breast and Endocrine Surgery

 - University of Yamanashi, Comprehensive Analytical Experiment Center Resource Development Field